 Unless you relish the idea of your wizard with 8 Strength climbing a 60-foot rope, I recommend carrying a much shorter length of rope for just this purpose.
 10 feet at most is typically sufficiently tall that none of your party members need to duck, and any medium sized creature in party can lift any small or frail allies nearly to the top of the rope.
 10 ft. of rope should also reach its full length before hitting a ceiling in most locales, but if you're worried you can always shorten the rope before casting Rope Trick.

 - PHB: A great way to handle invisible foes, though you might prefer Faerie Fire.

 - EEPC: Only useful as a novelty.
 Still, it's hard to resist the ability to insult someone by writing nasty things about them in the sky for everyone to see for miles around.

-- PHB: Even when flight becomes an options, Spider Climb remains an inexpensive and reliable way to get off the ground, to sneak into places, and to manage many other problematic obstacles.
+- PHB: Even when flight becomes an option, Spider Climb remains an inexpensive and reliable way to get off the ground, to sneak into places, and to manage many other problematic obstacles.

 - PHB: Excellent combination of area control and crowd control, but if your enemies have a good way to set fire to the webs don't waste your spell slot.

 - PHB: 1-minute duration, cast an Action, it only has a 50% chance to work on any one turn, and you find out the results at the end of your turn when you no longe rhave the ability to do anything about it.
 I would prefer Blur or something similar over Blink, though admittedly Blink doesn't require Concentration.